 Russia, the U.S., Canada, Denmark and Norway have all been trying to assert jurisdiction over parts of the Arctic, which is believed to hold up to a quarter of the planet's undiscovered oil and gas.
 Rivalry for Arctic resources has intensified as shrinking polar ice is opening new opportunities for exploration.

 Russia was the first to submit its claim in 2002, but the U.N. sent it back for lack of evidence.
+It submitted a partial revision regarding the Okhotsk Sea in 2013 and the commission issued a recommendation the following year, U.N. deputy spokesman Farhan Haq said.

 The ministry said that the resubmitted bid contains new arguments.
 "Ample scientific data collected in years of Arctic research are used to back the Russian claim," it said.